nn-dma/generate-verification-report/README.md

 > go run main.go
 > ```

-An additional requirement is that the executing host environment can reach public Docker Hub image registry.
+An additional requirement is that the executing host environment can reach the public Docker Hub image registry.

 ## Running the Dagger workflow
 The production codebase lives in the `/src` directory.